 Your brain senses this inability to inhale and exhale.
 This briefly awakens you from sleep so that you can instinctively reopen your airway.
 This emergent is typically so fleeting that you don’t notice or even remember the following morning.

 Snorting, choking or a gasping sound is also a characteristic.
 This configuration may repeat five to 30 times each hour, throughout the nocturnal period.
 These disruptions impair a person’s ability to reach the desired deep, restful phases of sleep, and you’ll probably feel sleepy during your waking hours which will affect other areas throughout your life.

-Many people in NJ with obstructive sleep apnea may not be aware that their sleep was interrupted.
+Many people in NYC & NJ with obstructive sleep apnea may not be aware that their sleep was interrupted.
 In fact, some people with this type of sleep apnea may even think they sleep well all night and do not understand their sluggish feelings, mentality or behavior.